lucas-ko/lucas-ko.github.io/_posts/2025-01-11-Workload-Identity-Federation-Hidden-Risks.md

 **How to assess it**:<br>
 Gauge the processes and technical controls applied to the external identity provider you are about to depend on.
 Ask the following questions:
 - What type of platform does the IdP run on?
-Is it self-hosted on-prem, self-managed IaaS, bespoke PaaS or cloud SaaS?
+Is it self-hosted on-prem, self-managed IaaS, bespoke app code deployed in PaaS environment, or cloud SaaS?
 Each platform bears different responsibilities for the teams accountable for its management.
 - Who is accountable for management?
 Is it internal team responsible for managing Entra ID, different team inside your organization or is the accountability transferred to an external provider?
 Assess operational processes used manage the platform.
 - What are the technical security controls applied to reduce the chances of misconfiguration.
 Do these controls follow an established security framework/benchmark or vendor best practices?